temple-acm/site/README.md

 ```

 ## Running the Site
-The fastest way to get started with MEAN is to clone the project and utilize it like this:
+The fastest way to get started with the MEAN stack is to clone the project and utilize it like this:

 Install dependencies: